sappy-69/Nuvio-Wiki/docs/troubleshooting.md

 If dialogue is in the wrong language or the wrong audio track is selected by default:

 - Open the playback menu during the stream and switch the **Audio Track** to the correct language or channel layout.
-- To set a default: go to **Settings → Player → Default Audio Language** and select your preferred language.
+- To set a permanent default: go to **Settings → Player → Subtitle and Audio → Audio Settings** and configure **Preferred Audio Language**.
+You can also set a **Secondary Audio Language** as a fallback if your primary choice is unavailable in a given stream.

 ---